 – 1 Corinthians 1:30 (ESV)

-You do not just receive wisdom from God — Christ Himself is that wisdom.
+Christ Himself is the very wisdom we receive from God.
 When you feel confused, overwhelmed, or lost, you do not need more information.
 You need more of Him.

 A Prayer for Wisdom and Knowledge